teemofeev/teemofeev.github.io/apps/website/src/assets/texts/projects/brainhub.md

 During the last 4 years I have been working on a lot of internal & external projects.
 We were prototyping a lot of our ideas and were helping other people to implement their ideas into the reality.

 My main responsibility was to engineer & implement solutions in the most effective way we can.
 Due to a lot of differences between ideas & related fields, I was choosing & trying different technologies to suit prototype needs.
+We helped many startups to get started with our prototyping and engineering abilities.

+GR - a gesture recognition bracelet was our main internal product.
 Unfortunately, as you can see on our Facebook page, we had to make an extremely difficult decision on Sep 15, 2020:
 > Today we're announcing that BrainHub is closing its doors indefinitely.
 >
 > Thank you for joining us on this adventure.